arjun921/shiny-goggles/README.md

 ##Usage

-run command - python calculate.py filteredLog
+python calculate.py filteredLog

-For testing purposes I've used a filtered log from apache log-dump
+##About
+This small program calculates the number of unique log error messages in files.

 Number of unique elements will be returned which can be used for k means clustering.
+##Appendix
+filteredLog - Processed log file

+DefaultLog - Default apache log dump

 ##IMPORTANT